 I spent this past weekend painting our foyer, including the muntins around the window panes on the sidelights and the transom window overhead.
 All that remained was the cleanup.

-Here’s what you’ll need to get the job done and a few great tips to remember when you’re ready to remove the paint from the window panes.
+Here’s what you’ll need to get the job done, plus a few great tips to remember when you’re ready to remove the paint from the window panes.

-What You’ll Need To Remove The Paint From Your Windows
+What You Need To Remove Paint From Your Windows

 - Spray bottle